Small Grants for Community Partnering

 Up to $2,000 per project per year

 Initiated in 1997, today the Small Grants for Community Partnering (SGCP) program is an inherent part of the Natural Resources Open Lands Program as a way to give back a portion of the Help Preserve Open Spaces 1/4-cent sales tax funds directly to communities throughout Larimer County.
-Since 2008, through 2015, we have awarded $207,233 to 143 community and neighborhood projects that connect people to the land.
+Since 2008, through 2016, Larimer County has awarded $227,981 to 155 community and neighborhood projects that connect people to the land.

 - initially approved by Larimer County citizens in 1995 and extended by the citizens in 1999 and again in 2014

-The next round of applications are due September 4, 2015.
+The next round of applications will be due September 8, 2017.